List of King County Metro bus routes: 100s (South King County)

 Routes in the 100 series primarily serve destinations in South King County and on Vashon Island.

 200s (East King County)

 Routes in the 200s primarily serve East King County.

 300s (North King County)

 Routes in the 300s serve North King County which includes Shoreline, Lake Forest Park, Kenmore, Bothell, Woodinville and Duvall.

 400s (Community Transit Commuter - Seattle)

-Routes in this series are reserved for Community Transit's commuter routes connecting Downtown Seattle and Snohomish County.
+Routes in this series are reserved for Community Transit's commuter routes connecting Downtown Seattle and Snohomish County, as well as Pierce Transit route 402.

 500s (Sound Transit Express)

 Routes in this series are Sound Transit Express routes with the exception of Pierce Transit routes 500 and 501 serving Federal Way.
 This list shows the routes Metro operates under contract to Sound Transit, it does not include routes operated by Community Transit or Pierce Transit (who operates some routes solely within King County).

 600s (Community Shuttle and Trailhead Direct)

 This series of numbers is used for routes considered temporary or experimental.
 Currently community shuttle routes use these numbers.
 These routes are operated using Metro owned minibuses, operated by drivers from the non-profit Hopelink and partially funded by the communities they serve.
 While all routes operate on a fixed route, they also offer a flexible service area where passengers can be picked up and dropped off, if they make a reservation in advance.

 The 600s are also used for the Trailhead Direct shuttle system, which runs on weekends and holidays during the spring and summer.